 Planned increase

-As can be seen from the table, from 2009 to 2018, the allowance did not increase - still the same 4900.
-In 2019, there was an increase.
+As can be seen from the table, from 2009 to 2018 the benefit did not increase - still the same 4900.
+In 2019, an increase occurred.

-Allowances by region
+Benefits by region

-Therefore, in the capital, the benefits are as follows:
+Therefore, in the capital the benefits are as follows:

-• maximum - 8000 rubles + social benefits established by the Moscow government.
+• maximum - 8,000 rubles + social benefits established by the Moscow government.